 2 April - World Autism Awareness Day

 A day used to raise awareness and acceptance of autism.
-The theme for 2025 is ‘Global Action for Universal Health’.
+The theme for 2026 is 'Celebrate Difference'.

 7 April - World Health Day

 A global awareness day focusing on drawing attention to a specific health topic of concern to people all over the world.
-The theme for 2025 is ‘Global Action for Universal.
+The theme for 2026 is ‘Global Action for Universal Health Coverage'

 View more information on World Health Day